-Marijuana is a controversial drug that has been around for decades in American culture.
+Marijuana (a psychoactive drug from the Cannabis plant) is a controversial drug that has been around for decades in American culture.
 Over recent years, marijuana has become increasingly available due to changes in its legal status.
 There are also raging debates surrounding its potential medicinal value, its harmful qualities, and its addictive properties.
 While marijuana may not be lethal, its impact on an addict can be seriously damaging.

 The hemp plant has been used in societies for centuries.
 Its plant produces flowers and leaves which were highly valued for their use in products like rope, sails, and clothing.
 In the early 20th century, however, an influx of Mexican immigrants brought the recreational use of marijuana (also made from the hemp plant) to American shores.
 Since then, marijuana has become one of the most widely used substances in the country1.

 Marijuana use is extremely common and there is some difficulty differentiating between casual users and those who may have an addiction.
 The reason for this is that marijuana does not, generally speaking, carry the same consequences used as a measuring tool for addictions.
-That is, marijuana users are usually less likely to seek recovery and almost never die from overdose.
+That is, marijuana users are usually less likely to seek recovery and almost never die from an overdose.